Love Potion No. 9 (film): Plot

-Paul and Diane realize their romantic attraction to each other and become involved.
-Eventually, Paul plans a proposal to Diane; however, when he comes by her house to do so, she's not there.
+Over time Paul and Diane realize their romantic attraction to each other and become a couple.
+Eventually, Paul plans a proposal to Diane; however, when he goes to her house to do so, she's not there.
 Later, she tells him she has fallen for Gary.
-Paul is devastated and decides he really wants to get her back.
+Paul is devastated and decides he wants to get her back.
+He meets with Diane and attempts to confess his feelings, until Gary calls her on her cell phone and instructs her to never see Paul again.
+Diane tells Paul she can't see him anymore and leaves, breaking his heart.

-Marisa comes to his house to steal his stereo, and after trying the potion in his bathroom, she makes Paul gladly give her all his valuables, including the potion.
+Marisa returns to Paul's house and after raiding his medicine cabinet for any useful drugs, finds and uses the spray bottle containing the potion, causing Paul to gladly give her all his valuables, including the last of his potion with instructions on how it works.

-After "waking up" from his infatuation, Paul gets an idea, and Madame Ruth confirms that somebody looking like Gary has bought all the potion No. 8.
+After "waking up" from his infatuation, Paul realizes that how he was behaving on the potion matches Diane's sudden infatuation with Gary.
+He returns to Madame Ruth and confirms that somebody looking like Gary has purchased the entire bottle of love potion No. 8.
 He phones Diane to tell her Gary is using the potion on her, but Gary forbids her to talk to him.
-After weeks of unsuccessful attempts, Paul goes back to Madame Ruth, who gives him Love Potion No. 9, which will not create love, but remove things obscuring it (such as potion No. 8).
-But if Diane was never really in love with him, Paul will love her for his entire life and she will eternally hate him.
+After weeks of unsuccessful attempts, Paul goes back to Madame Ruth, asking for an antidote.
+She provides Paul with the only solution, Love Potion No. 9.
+Unlike number 8, it does not create feelings of love, but removes the things obscuring it (such as potion No. 8) forever.
+Solidifying eternal true love between those who drink it together, five minutes after they share a kiss.
+The caveat is, if Diane was never truly in love with Paul, he will love her forever but she will eternally hate him.

-Paul asks three friends to help him force Diane to take No. 9, but they can't believe him.
-Marisa arrives at the house and uses No. 8 to rob all of them, proving the power of the potion.